copy-to-sharath/Finetune-SegFormer/README.md

 4. `cd Finetuning-SegFormer` and run `pip install -e .`

 ## Dataset
+Use createDataset.py to create the folders.
-Refer to the README file in the folder "Data" and create the necessary folders and uploads.
+Refer to the README file in the folder "Data" on where to upload the images and labels.

 ## Training
 1. 'cd scripts'